alexfiftysix/SPflask/README.md

 , need to upgrade the back end to be data-driven rather than hard-coded.

 ## Future jobs ##
-Use some kind of magic to change the bg-colour dynamically based on the colour of the content (ie. Bandcamp iFrame, youtube player).
+Use some kind of magic to change the bg-colour dynamically based on the colour of the content (ie. Bandcamp iFrame, youtube player)

+Change over to PostgreSQL instead of mySQL for kicks

 ## To Run ##